What is Verification?

 - The tax information on your FAFSA was estimated or you indicated a will file status for your taxes.

-If Louisiana College requests a copy of your tax transcripts, you may obtain your transcripts in one of the following ways:
+If Louisiana Christian University requests a copy of your tax transcripts, you may obtain your transcripts in one of the following ways:

 - Use the IRS Data Retrieval Tool to update your tax information into the FAFSA directly from the IRS.